Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 Form I-131 is used for several different purposes related to travel to and from the United States.
 Therefore, many sections are not applicable to people applying for humanitarian parole.
 It is important to review the instructions for Form I-131 before you complete it.

 You should specify how long you will need to stay in the United States.
-The maximum amount of authorized time USCIS will grant for humanitarian parole is one year at a time.
+The maximum amount of authorized time USCIS will grant for humanitarian parole is one year (though extensions are possible).

-It is also important to include evidence supporting your need for this emergency form of parole.
-Start with a cover letter outlining the reasons for the request.
-If unable to obtain a regular visa, be sure to explain the reasons why not, and to state when and where you applied for a visa.
-Also include a copy of the visa refusal.
-Also supply evidence that you can pay for your entire trip (including any medical treatment) and for your return home.
+Documentary evidence is also important to include.
+Start with a cover letter outlining the reasons for your request.
+If you were unable to obtain a regular visa to the United States, be sure to explain the reasons why not, and when and where you applied for one.
+Also include a copy of the Department of State's visa refusal.
+You might also wish to supply evidence that you can pay for your entire trip (including any medical treatment) and for your return home, or explain that your sponsor will cover your expenses (if applicable).

-If you need an answer in less time than USCIS typically takes (which can be several weeks or months) you will also need to request what's called "expedited processing," and supply evidence of why USCIS should speed up its decision in your case.
+If your situation is extremely urgent and you need an answer to your parole request in less time than USCIS typically takes (which can be weeks or months), you can request what's called "expedited processing."
+To do this, write "EXPEDITE" on the top right corner of the application (if filing by mail) and supply detailed evidence of why USCIS should speed up its decision in your case.

-If your request for humanitarian parole is based on a medical need, you will also need to include an explanation from a doctor regarding your diagnosis, information about why you cannot obtain the medical treatment in your home country or a nearby one, the estimated cost of the treatment, how long the treatment is expected to last, and how you will pay for it.
+When seeking treatment for yourself, you should include evidence from medical professionals such as a written explanation from a doctor regarding your diagnosis, information about why you cannot obtain the medical treatment in your home country or a nearby one, the estimated cost of the treatment, how long the treatment is expected to last, and how you will pay for it.
+Similarly, if traveling for an organ donation, include evidence from the medical professionals and any other organizations helping to arrange and schedule it.

-For more on this, see B-2 Visa for U.S. Medical Treatment: Who Qualifies.
+For more on gathering this sort of evidence, see B-2 Visa for U.S. Medical Treatment: Who Qualifies.

 Undocumented Immigrants Should Not File First-Time Applications for Humanitarian Parole

-If you currently live in the U.S. and you do not have legal immigration status or you remained here after your authorized stay expired, you should not apply for humanitarian parole.
-The main purpose of humanitarian parole is to allow foreign residents who are "stuck" outside the U.S. to enter the U.S. to attend to an emergency situation.
+If you currently live in the United States and you do not have legal immigration status or you remained here after your authorized stay expired, you should not apply for humanitarian parole.
+The main purpose of humanitarian parole is to allow foreign residents who are "stuck" outside the U.S. to enter the country in order to attend to an emergency situation.

-If you are already in the U.S., then you do not need a travel document in order to attend to an emergency situation in the United States.
+If you are already in the United States, then you do not need a travel document in order to attend to an emergency situation in the United States.
 An application for humanitarian parole is not necessary and will not grant you legal status.
 Your application would likely be denied because USCIS would assume that you are attempting to bypass immigration procedures in order to obtain legal status in the United States.
-It might also alert USCIS to the fact that you are living in the U.S. without authorization.
+It might also alert USCIS to the fact that you are living in the U.S. without authorization, and you could wind up in deportation proceedings.
+To learn more, see Immigration Options for Undocumented Immigrants or How to Extend Your Stay or Change Your Status While on a B Visa.

-You can, however, apply to extend humanitarian parole if you are currently in the U.S. due to a grant of humanitarian parole.
+You can, however, apply to extend humanitarian parole if you are currently in the United States due to a grant of humanitarian parole.
 See instructions about how to apply for "re-parole" at the USCIS website.

 Applying for Humanitarian Parole in Removal Proceedings

 Although you normally cannot apply for humanitarian parole if you are in the U.S. without documentation, you might be able to apply for humanitarian parole if you are in removal proceedings in the United States.
-You would need to complete the required forms and include a detailed explanation about why you need humanitarian parole.
+You would need to complete the required forms and include a detailed explanation about why you need this remedy.

 If you or a family member are detained at an immigration detention facility and wish to apply for humanitarian parole, the application and request must be sent to the local field office director for Immigration and Customs Enforcement (ICE).
 Immigration laws related to humanitarian parole for people in immigration detention specify that certain groups will be given special consideration, including: